SEO without link building. Is it really possible?

 Plus, it will pass page link authority from one page to a new one, which is always beneficial for SEO.

-Remember, there’s no internal linking over-optimization penalty.
+And remember, there’s no internal linking over-optimization penalty.

 This means you can abuse keyword-rich anchor texts as much as you want!